How To Develop Effective People Management Skills

 5. Make swift and accurate decisions

 A successful manager needs to make quick and informed decisions every day.
-However, supervising a large project with many obstacles and coordinating between your colleagues can make quick decision making difficult.
+But, supervising a large project with many obstacles and coordinating between your colleagues can make quick decision making difficult.
 Knowing the nature and capabilities of every team member helps you make thoughtful decisions.

 6. Acknowledge good performance

 Use positive phrases to praise excellent performance, then explain exactly what the employee did right to create a work standard.
 Praise an employee in front of their team so each member knows the performance you expect.
-You can also send a personal email or note if it's more acceptable for the situation.
+You can also send a personal email or note if it is more acceptable for the situation.